adam-roth/pound-largebuffer/README.md

 1. Only the HTTP methods described in [RFC2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html) are supported/tested.
 Other methods may fail, particularly if they rely upon content sent in the request body.

-2. The 'chunked' transfer encoding is not currently supported.
-This is a fairly substantial omission, as support for this encoding is a mandatory part of the HTTP 1.1 spec.
-However, my primary use-case does not require 'chunked' transfers, although support for this will likely be restored as soon as possible.

-3. If using the pre-existing `--with-maxbuf` configuration option to increase the maximum allowed header size, be aware that this project does not modify how the associated buffers are handled.
+2. If using the pre-existing `--with-maxbuf` configuration option to increase the maximum allowed header size, be aware that this project does not modify how the associated buffers are handled.
 The main consequence of this is that setting a `--with-maxbuf` value that is too large can and will cause pound to immediately segfault.
 You should keep the value of this parameter as low as possible, or otherwise increase the stack-size settings on your machine to better support larger values

-4. If you use the `--with-maxrequest` configuration option to increase the maximum allowed request/URI size, pound's memory usage will naturally increase somewhat (though not as much as you might think, as in most places the need to preallocate a maximally-sized buffer is deferred until it's known that the request will actually require that much memory).
+3. If you use the `--with-maxrequest` configuration option to increase the maximum allowed request/URI size, pound's memory usage will naturally increase somewhat (though not as much as you might think, as in most places the need to preallocate a maximally-sized buffer is deferred until it's known that the request will actually require that much memory).
 Please ensure that your server has sufficient RAM to accommodate the increased memory load, keeping in mind that pound is multithreaded and may be processing a large number of requests concurrently.

 ### FAQ